FabFrusciante/minesweeper/README.md

 # minesweeper
-Coding project for learning how to create a simple game in python
+Coding project for learning how to create a simple game in python.